dofloinn/Fallout3rdYear/1_SoftwareEngineering3/All notes.md

 ### <mark style="background: #FFB8EBA6;">Saving Objects and Relationships:</mark>

 <mark style="background: #FFB8EBA6;">Example:</mark>
-- Create a SQL transaction to ensure referential integrity
+- Create a SQL transaction to ensure referential integrity.
 - Add update/insert statements for each object to the transaction.
 - Update/insert statement includes both the attributes and the key values.
-- Submit and commit the transaction
+- Submit and commit the transaction.

 ### <mark style="background: #FFB8EBA6;">Some ORM Tool Vendors:</mark>